sanrajagopal/DSC232RGroupProject/README.md

 #### Confusion Matrix

 A confusion matrix was created by selecting the actual labels vs predicted values from the validation set.
 Because data frames in Pyspark do not have a direct confusion matrix function, we utilized the function from pyspark.mllib instead.
-This required the data to be transformed into an RDD at which point it could be made into a confusion matrix and presented using seaborn (see results Figure 7).
+This required the data to be transformed into an RDD at which point it could be made into a confusion matrix and presented using seaborn (see Results Section - Figure 7).

 Here is a compressed version of the code used to create the confusion matrix.
 ```python